 Because Ban the Box laws haven't gone into affect at the federal level, with some exceptions, keeping up with Ban the Box laws can be challenging for employers.
-At the time of this writing, there are 24 states, 100 cities and counties that have adopted fair hiring statues².
+As of September 2020, there are 36 states, 150 cities and counties that have adopted fair hiring statues².
 Some employers, like Target, have changed their hiring policies to remove the box from applications.
 State Representatives in Louisiana just passed a "Ban the Box" employment bill earlier this week.
 President Obama has been urged to ban the box nationwide, even after endorsing a fair hiring policy for federal agencies.
 Fair chance hiring policies are being adopted daily and employers must have their finger on the pulse of hiring policies in their area.

 Can VeriFirst Help?

 Yes!
 If your employer is located in an area that has banned the box, you will need to re-evaluate your hiring and background screening policies.
 We've created sample templates and other documentation to help you stay compliant with the fair hiring policies in your city, county or state.
 Download the compliance packet by clicking on the green box below.

 Because VeriFirst works with companies across the nation, we do our best to stay current on hiring policies that affect them.
 Our staff is FCRA-certified and focused on assisting hiring managers stay compliant.
 Contact us if you have any questions about Ban the Box policies in your area.